deeplearning4j/deeplearning4j-docs/attention-memory-network.md

 ![Alt text](./img/recurrent_network.png)

+RNNs cram everything they know about a sequence of data elements into the final hidden state of the network.
 An attention mechanism takes into account the input from several time steps, say, to make one prediction.
+It distributes attention over several hidden states.
 And just as importantly, it accords different weights, or degrees of importance, to those inputs, reflected below in the lines of different thicknesses and color.

 ![Alt text](./img/attention_mechanism.png)

+The original work on a basic attention mechanism represented a leap forward for machine translation.
+That advance, like many increases in accuracy, came at the cost of increased computational demands.
+With attention, you didn't have to fit the meaning of an entire English phrase into a single hidden state that you would translate to French.

-Another way to think about it is like this:
+Another way to think about attention models is like this:

 ![Alt text](./img/attention_model.png)